-Risks faced by the College
+Risks faced by the Corporation

-The College has a comprehensive risk register which is reviewed and updated by the Risk Management group.
-The risk register is reviewed at each Audit Committee, which reports to the Board with specific high risk areas monitored by individual committees.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+The College has a comprehensive Strategic Risk Register, which has been developed during the year, with input from the Audit Committee.
+The Strategic Risk Register is reviewed and updated by the Risk Management group.
+The Strategic Risk Register is reviewed at each Audit Committee, which reports to the Board with specific high risk areas monitored by individual committees.
+The Strategic Risk Register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.
-The key strategic risks are outlined in the main strategic report.